-It has been confirmed that the sediment load of the Kuye River has been substantially reduced over the past 60 years (Gao et al., 2017; Zhao et al., 2019).
-By using the model to simulate six different scenarios, we separately estimated the impact of land use changes and check dams on soil erosion and sediment load and ascertained the common effects of the two.
-To further ascertain the primary factors leading to soil erosion and sediment yield reduction, we analyzed the contributions of different land use types to soil erosion and sediment yield (Fig. 7).
-Without considering the effects of check dams, the amount of soil erosion in 1987was mainly contributed by grassland, arable land and bare land, accounting for 40.90%, 26.09% and 13.04% of the total erosion, respectively.
-As of 2016, due to the increasing grassland area (Table 1), the amount of soil erosion caused by grassland only decreased slightly, and this land use type became the main source of soil erosion.
-In addition, as the area of arable land and bare land decreased rapidly, the contributions of these two land use types to soil erosion were significantly reduced by 22.60 Mt and 12.83 Mt, respectively.
+To further ascertain the primary factors leading to soil erosion and sediment yield reduction, we analyzed the contributions of different land use types to soil erosion and sediment yield (Fig.~9).
+In order to eliminate the impact of precipitation variation, we simulated all scenarios using the 1987 rainfall conditions.
+Without considering the effects of check dams, the amount of soil erosion in 1987 was mainly contributed by grassland, arable land and bare land, accounting for 40.90%, 26.09% and 13.04% of the total erosion, respectively.
+As of 2016, due to the increasing grassland area (Table~2), the amount of soil erosion caused by grassland increased slightly, and this land use type became the main source of soil erosion.
+In addition, as the area of arable land and bare land decreased rapidly, the contributions of these two land use types to soil erosion were significantly reduced by 21.72 Mt and 12.82 Mt, respectively.
 Therefore, without considering the roles of check dams, the reduction in soil erosion was mainly due to the change in the land use pattern, especially the conversion from arable land and bare land to vegetation land.
-Considering the action of check dams, the erosion amounts from grassland, arable land and bare land decreased by 52.77%, 57.12% and 42.92%, respectively, which were the main sources of soil erosion in 1987.
+Considering the action of check dams, the erosion amounts from grassland, arable land and bare land decreased by 52.77%, 57.12% and 42.92%, respectively, without land use changes in 1987.
 Under the three land use scenarios, the construction of check dams reduced the erosion of all land use types to varying degrees, and grassland had the largest erosion reduction.

 In terms of sediment load, without considering the effect of check dams, the main sources of sediment in 1987 were arable land and bare land, accounting for 67.17% of the total sediment load.
 Nevertheless, grassland was no longer a major sediment source, indicating low sediment connectivity in the area.
 This development further led to less sediment that could be transported to the watershed outlet.
-Compared with in 1987, the sediment contribution of arable land and bare land decreased significantly in 2016, with a reduction of more than 85%.
+Compared with 1987, the sediment contribution of arable land and bare land decreased significantly in 2016, with a reduction of more than 80%.
 Although the sediment loads of all land use types decreased to different degrees under the condition of check dams, the conversion of land use played a more important role in the reduction in sediment load over time.
-This was consistent with the results obtained in Table 3.
-In summary, the significant reduction in soil erosion and sediment load in the watershed was mainly due to the conversions of arable land and shrubland (vegetation restoration) and the interception of check dams.
-The mutual conversion of land use types led to the reduction in sediment, which is similar to the results of Zhou et al. (2019).
+This was due to the decrease of SDR caused by land use changes (mentioned above), so that the contribution of land use changes to sediment load reduction increased slightly over time (Table 4).